Failure to Use the Litter Box

 Cats that avoid using their litter boxes are one of the most common reasons cats are surrendered to shelters.
-There are solutions and if the proper steps are followed, you can get your RagaMuffin cat back to using their litter box and make the life for your cat and yourself more pleasant.
+Litter box issues always have a reason.
+It is your job to discover what the reason is and correct it.
+There are solutions.
+If the proper steps are followed, you can get your RagaMuffin cat back to using their litter box and make the life for your cat and yourself more pleasant.

 Rule out Medical Issues

-Type of Litter box Can Play a Role
+Type of Litter Box Can Play a Role in Litter Box Issues

 Make Sure to Clean any Soiled Areas Properly

-Properly cleaning soiled areas.
 If an area that has been previously soiled is not cleaned properly, it is likely that your RagaMuffin kittens or RagaMuffin cats will return to that area and urinate.
 You must clean the area with a good enzyme cleaner and let it dry naturally.
 It may take several applications to get the odor out and it often takes weeks to be effective.
-See the page that deals in depth with the removal of urine stains and odor for more assistance with this issue.
+See the page that deals in-depth with the removal of urine stains and odor for more assistance with this issue.

 Determine if There are Conflicts Among Your Cats